n6ai/minze/docs/guide/advanced/style-guide.md

 - Should always consist of at least two words.
 - Should be defined in `PascalCase`.
-- Should't start with the `Minze` prefix unless they are part of one of the core packages.
+- Shouldn't start with the `Minze` prefix unless they are part of one of the core packages.
 - Should start with a unique prefix like your company name.

 ```js